Information-Theoretic Performance Limitations of Feedback Control: Underlying Entropic Laws and Generic $\mathcal{L}_{p}$ Bounds: Fundamental Bounds of Feedback Systems

 for any time instant $k \geq 0$.
 Moreover, the controller $ {K}$ is assumed to be causal, i.e., for any time instant $k \geq 0$,

+In fact, both ${K}_{k} \left( \cdot \right)$ and ${P}_{k} \left( \cdot \right)$ can be deterministic functions/mappings as well as randomized functions/mappings.
 Furthermore, the disturbance $\left\{ \mathbf{d}_{k} \right\}$ and the initial state $\mathbf{z}_0$ are assumed to be independent.
-Note that if the plant is not strictly causal, then the controller should be assumed strictly causal so as to ensure the strict causality of the open-loop system, thus preventing $\left\{ \mathbf{d}_{k} \right\}$ and $\mathbf{z}_0$ from being dependent while also avoiding any other causality issues that might arise in feedback systems.
+Note that if the plant is not strictly causal, then the controller should be assumed strictly causal so as to ensure the strict causality of the open-loop system, thus preventing $\left\{ \mathbf{d}_{k} \right\}$ and $\mathbf{z}_0$ from being dependent while also avoiding any other causality issues that might arise in feedback systems. \end{scenario}